-In addition to the two Moderation papers required of all Bard students (see below), Biology’s moderation process includes a third paper: an analysis of a piece of primary literature.
-Moderating students should select one of the articles posted below and respond, in no more than two typed pages, to the following questions:
+In addition to the two Moderation papers required of all Bard students, Biology’s moderation process includes a third paper: an analysis of a piece of primary literature.
+Students should select one of the articles posted below, and respond, in no more than two typed pages, to the following questions:

 - State, clearly and succinctly, the question or hypothesis being addressed by this research.

 - Describe the general design of the study.
 You should focus on the logic of the study rather than the procedural details.